hat-open/hat-core/docs/libraries/aio.rst

 `Group` provides mechanics for `safe` task execution and life-time control::

     ExceptionCb = typing.Callable[[Exception], None]
-    """Exception callback"""

     class Group:
-        """Group of asyncio Tasks.

-        Group enables creation and management of related asyncio Tasks.
-The Group ensures uninterrupted execution of Tasks and Task completion upon Group closing.

-        Group can contain subgroups, which are independent Groups managed by the parent Group.

-        If a Task raises exception, other Tasks continue to execute.

-        If `exception_cb` handler is ``None``, exceptions are logged with level WARNING.

-        """

         def __init__(self,
                      exception_cb: typing.Optional[ExceptionCb] = None,